mlanza/ai-literacy/301/04-magic-moments.md

 But the model can’t do that on its own.

 Why?
 Because tools — like flight APIs — aren’t built into its brain.
-They're separate.
+They live outside it.
 And using them takes coordination.
-Someone has to wire things up so that what the model *says* it wants to do can actually be *done*.
+Someone has to connect what the model *knows* with what it can *do.*

-Right now, that someone is a developer.
+That’s where **agents** come in.

+An agent is a **program that employs an LLM to get work done**.
+The LLM provides the reasoning — the know-how — but the program gives it hands.

+On its own, the model can describe how to book a flight.
+With tools, it can actually *book* the flight.

+Those tools — APIs, databases, browsers, scripts — are what let an agent act in the world instead of just talking about it.
+Without them, a model can make a plan, but it can’t execute it.

+And right now, it’s developers who make execution possible.

 They write the glue code.
 Inject the prompts.
-Stitch together services.
-They make sure the system can act on the model’s intent — not just in the story it’s telling, but in the real world.
+Stitch together the tools.
+They build the bridge between the model’s intent and the services that carry it out.

-And let’s be clear: if there’s a program, there’s a programmer.

-AI can help — it can assist with handoffs, suggest actions, even fill in gaps — in programs, but the model can’t own the whole process.
-Not yet.
-The human has to handle the parts the model isn’t ready to manage.

-It works.
-But it’s fragile.
-Expensive.
-High-overhead.

 ## 🤖 Toward Agentic Infrastructure

-This is where we’re heading next.
+While every agent *can* be a custom job — a hand-built program with its tools baked in — that approach is too costly.
+Every new capability or tool means wiring more APIs and writing more glue code, which means the costly part is integration, not intelligence.

+The future is one where agents doesn’t have their tools built in, but can reach for them when needed.
+Tools become external facilities — modular, reusable.
+The agent just picks them up when the task calls for it.

+It’s cheaper.
+Simpler.
+More flexible.

+A person doesn’t have scissor hands.
+Unless, of course, his name is Edward.
+He just grabs the scissors when he needs them.
+Same with a smartphone.
+It's not built into your arm — you just pick it up, use it, and put it down again.

+That’s where we’re headed: toward agents that can do the same.

 We’re standing at the edge of something big — a future where the baton can be passed *without* a developer in the loop.
 Where the AI isn’t just reading the guidebook, but knows when and how to act on it.
-Where the infrastructure exists to let a brain in a jar take action *safely*, *modularly*, *on brand*.
+Where the infrastructure exists to let a brain in a jar take action *safely*, *modularly*, *on brand.*

-That’s what the next chapter explores: a generic infrastructure that exposes reusable tools that the model can employ directly on our behalf.
+That’s what the next chapter explores: a generic infrastructure that exposes reusable, external tools agents can utilize as needed.

 We’re not there yet.

-But the right facilities make possible what has long been far fetched.
+But the right facilities make possible what has long been far-fetched.

-[^1]: This definition is brought to you by [AI Makerspace](https://www.youtube.com/watch?v=lfEbzQFyS9U), with light edits.